checkmarx-ltd/cx-flow/docs/CxSCA-Integration.md

 	}
 }
 ```
+<br/> When a configuration as code property is set, it will only override the corresponded global configuration property.
+In case of a list property (e.g. 'filterSeverity'), the whole global corresponded list will be overridden.

 ## <a name="commandline">SCA Scans From Command Line</a>
 ### CxFlow can initiate SCA scans with command line mode